sa-mm/getting-started-solution-template/README.md

 #### Setup for ExoSense

 ExoSense application datamodel nest device data into the 'data_in' product resource of type JSON.
-In order to be utilized from exosense the 'data_in' content structure, named channels, have to be described in the 'config_io' resource.
+In order to be utilized from ExoSense, the 'data_in' content structure, named channels, have to be described in the 'config_io' resource.

-The device2 data structure set in [services/device2.yaml](services/device2.yaml) is already Exosense compatible.
+The device2 data structure set in [services/device2.yaml](services/device2.yaml) is already ExoSense compatible.
 However template user needs to update the product [modules/vendor/configIO.lua](modules/vendor/configIO.lua) Module and updates the data structure specific to the product.

 #### IoT-Connector integration